tensorflow/tensorflow/tensorflow/lite/delegates/external/README.md

 ```

 The external delegate provides an opaque and transparent way to utilize a
-Tensorflow Lite delegate when performing inference.
+TensorFlow Lite delegate when performing inference.
 In other words, one may
-replace the actual Tensorflow Lite delegate by simply updating the dynamic
+replace the actual TensorFlow Lite delegate by simply updating the dynamic
 library without changing the application code.
 We developed this mainly for
 delegate evaluation.

 Note, this delegate is the corresponding C++ implementation to the one for
-Tensorflow Lite Python binding as shown [here](https://github.com/tensorflow/tensorflow/blob/7145fc0e49be01ef6943f4df386ce38567e37797/tensorflow/lite/python/interpreter.py#L42).
+TensorFlow Lite Python binding as shown [here](https://github.com/tensorflow/tensorflow/blob/7145fc0e49be01ef6943f4df386ce38567e37797/tensorflow/lite/python/interpreter.py#L42).